 - You can use the free Skyway train to travel in between terminals.

 - IAH has one of the largest collections of public art in Texas.
 The city of Houston’s Civic Art Program partnered with the airport to collect commissioned and donated works of art.
 This art has been installed in the airport's five terminals as a way to provide aesthetic and cultural value to the identity of the city.
 Pieces include everything from sculptures to photographs, placed inside and outside of the airport.

-- Intercontinental's Harmony in the Air program provides a stage for local jazz musicians four times a week in Terminals A and D. If you're curious, it's possible to check the schedule of performances before your visit.
+- Intercontinental's Harmony in the Air program provides a stage for local jazz musicians on weekdays in Terminal A. If you're curious, it's possible to check the schedule of performances before your visit.